USS Ronald Reagan (CVN 76) Sailors issue personal protective equipment

-Logistics Specialist 1st Class Nathan Rupley, from Guam, adjusts a hard hat in the hangar bay onboard Nimitz-class aircraft carrier USS Ronald Reagan (CVN 76) while in-port Naval Base Kitsap in Bremerton, Washington, Jan.
-7, 2025.
+Logistics Specialist 3rd Class Antonio Perez, from Bolingbrook, Illinois, collects rank stickers for Sailors in the hangar bay onboard Nimitz-class aircraft carrier USS Ronald Reagan (CVN 76) while in-port Naval Base Kitsap in Bremerton, Washington, Jan.
+8, 2025.
 Ronald Reagan provides a combat-ready force that protects and defends the United States, and supports alliances, partnerships and collective maritime interests in the Indo-Pacific region.
-(U.S. Navy photo by Mass Communication 2nd Class Kazia Ream)
+(U.S. Navy photo by Mass Communication 2nd Class Jordan Brown)

 |Date Taken: